mauriciopoppe/blog/site/content/notes/bachata.md

 ## Learning to dance

-I had my first dancing experience in San Franciso in 2018, I went with a friend to [Space 550](https://maps.app.goo.gl/uuDZS1xETcHuSY4u9), a latin night club where I had an salsa intro class.
+I had my first dancing experience in San Franciso in 2018, I went with a friend to [Space 550](https://maps.app.goo.gl/uuDZS1xETcHuSY4u9), a latin night club where I had an intro class to salsa.
 I didn't enjoy it that much because I was new to it and because you have to be a good leader (or at least a leader with enough decent moves) to start enjoying it.